xianjiuqi/savn_online/README.md

 # Self Adaptive Visual Navigation

-In recent years, there has been a lot of progress in visual navigation but it is not at the level where you can call it state-of-art.
+In recent years, there has been a lot of progress in visual navigation but it is not at the level where you can call it is  state-of-art.
 The one distinguishing framework that is attempting to provide a state-of-art visual navigation ability is the Ai2thor framework which provides a self-adaptive agent which learns by learning to learn the environment.

 ## Problem Statement